Luminarts Cultural Foundation Fellowship

 After Submitting Your Application

-Applicants will be notified by Wednesday, February 14, 2024, as to whether they have been selected as a Luminarts Jazz Finalist.
+Applicants will be notified by Wednesday, March 5, 2024, as to whether they have been selected as a Luminarts Jazz Finalist.

-· A professional trio will be provided for the audition (do not bring your own accompanist);
+-A professional trio will be provided for the audition.
+Do not bring your own accompanist.

 Luminarts is committed to ensuring equity within its programs and welcomes applicants, artists, audience members, and supporters regardless of race, ethnicity, gender identity, class, religion, sexual orientation, or citizenship status.

-APPLICATION DEADLINE: Friday, February 2, 2024 11:59 p.m.
+APPLICATION DEADLINE: Friday, January 17, 2025 at 11:59 p.m.
 CST.

 Eligibility Requirements